a10nik/midiRhythm/readme.md

 The long-run objective is to accurately detect rhythmic structure of a musical fragment that is to establish measures and determine notes and rest values (i.e. 1, 1/2, 1/4, etc.).

-The first step is to place bar lines appropriately.
+The first step is to place the bar lines appropriately.
 Usually that means contents of nearby bars being somewhat similar to each other.